 Girona – Catalan Jewish Museum, the Centre Bonastruc ça Porta

 And now to Spain’s very far East – Girona.
 Girona’s beauty – the hilly Capuchins to the east of the river Onyar; the modern town on the plains of the west – is breathtaking and varied.
 Nowadays, Girona is a popular day trip for tourists from Barcelona.
-It’s Jewish past, dating from the late 9th century, isn’t completely obvious at first glance; for that, you have to dig a little deeper.
-Take a visit to the Centre Bonastruc ça Porta – the Jewish Museum, within the boundaries of the Jewish ‘Call’ (quarter) and the site of Girona’s last synagogue–details all areas of medieval Spanish-Jewish life, including the most famous Jewish Gironan of all, the celebrated Talmudist Nahmanides.
+Its Jewish past, dating from the late 9th century, isn’t completely obvious at first glance; for that, you have to dig a little deeper.
+Take a visit to the Jewish Museum of Girona, within the boundaries of the Jewish ‘Call’ (quarter) and the site of Girona’s last synagogue–details all areas of medieval Spanish-Jewish life, including the most famous Jewish Gironan of all, the celebrated Talmudist Nahmanides.

-Toledo, close to Madrid, is the city of walls, silk and swords and one of the most important Jewish cities of medieval Europe.
+Toledo, close to Madrid, is the city of walls, silk, and swords and one of the most important Jewish cities of medieval Europe.
 Other than the famous ‘Escuela de Traductores’ (School of Translators), the Jewish quarter (‘Juderia’)’s two remaining synagogues (out of Toldeo’s original ten) are unmissable.
-The Sinagoga del Transito is a two-in-one attraction – built in 1366, nowadays it contains the Museo Sefardi, detailing medieval Jewish life in Toledo.
-The Sinagoga of Santa María la Blanca also has an interesting story – permission to build it was granted when the King was in love with a Jewish woman.
+The Sinagoga del Transito is a two-in-one attraction – built in 1366, nowadays it contains the Sephardic Museum of Toledo, detailing medieval Jewish life in Toledo.
+The Santa María la Blanca Synagogue also has an interesting story – permission to build it was granted when the King was in love with a Jewish woman.
 It was later converted into a church.
 The path of true love never did run smooth…